LeRoy Carhart

-LeRoy Harrison Carhart (born 1941) is an American physician from New Jersey best known for performing abortions late in pregnancy.
-He became famous for his participation in the Supreme Court cases Stenberg v.
+LeRoy Harrison Carhart (October 28, 1941 – April 28, 2023) was an American physician from New Jersey best known for performing abortions late in pregnancy.
+He was known for his participation in the Supreme Court cases Stenberg v.
 Carhart and Gonzales v.
-Carhart, both of which dealt with intact dilation and extraction (also known as "partial-birth abortion").
+Carhart, both of which dealt with intact dilation and extraction.
 A former Republican, he was one of the four subjects of the 2013 documentary After Tiller.

 Biography

-Carhart trained as a physician in the U.S. Air Force, and retired from the force with the rank of lieutenant colonel.
-He is a graduate of Rutgers University, and a 1973 graduate of Hahnemann University School of Medicine (now Drexel University College of Medicine).
+Carhart was born on October 28, 1941 in Trenton, New Jersey.
+He trained as a physician in the U.S. Air Force, and retired from the force with the rank of lieutenant colonel.
+He was a graduate of Rutgers University, and a 1973 graduate of Hahnemann University School of Medicine (now Drexel University College of Medicine).